waimea-msmalley/300DTD-Assesment/Design.md

 Things I will need to consider moving forward is:
 - Making the UX very easy, and not complex.
-- Use cool, Masculine type colours
+- Use cool, masculine type colours
 - Make sure the site is appealing

 ### Accessibility Implications

 The accessibility implications of a digital technology or digital outcome (e.g. a website) involve ensuring it is available to, and can be used by, all end-users, regardless of their abilities.

+Making sure this website is accessible for all uses is a must.
+To insure this, I will make sure that the site is comparable with both personal computers, and touchscreen devices such at tablets and mobile phones.
+I will also make sure that my website doesn't rely on heavily on red/green colours so those who are colour-blind won't be impaired while using my site.

-Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.
+Things I will need to consider moving forward for this implication is:
+- Make site usable on all devices
+- Accessible for the colour-blind
+- Have good colours and fonts.

 ### Social Implications